Topshelf/Topshelf/doc/source/configuration/config_api.rst

     class MyService : ServiceControl
     {}

-If the service does not have a default constructor, the constructor can be specified, allowing the service to be creating by the application, such as when a container needs to be used.
+If the service does not have a default constructor, the constructor can be specified, allowing the service to be created by the application, such as when a container needs to be used.

 .. sourcecode:: csharp